exoscale/rpp-c/README.md

 - `interval`: Interval at which to send ICMP echo messages.
 - `host`: Add a host to the list of probed hosts.

+The first argument for `host` is the host to ping.
+Additional arguments are accepted.
+The first character determine the type of the
+argument:

+ - `:` to change the hostname that would be sent to Riemann
+ - `+` to add a specific Riemann tag

 ### Running